webmastersmith/notes/Node.js/Modules/Express/01_Express.md

 ---

-Setting Up a Server with a Create-React-App build process touch server.js //server for REST setup // Restful state transfer -transfering state to app from server. create-react-app is build in the 'client' folder.
+Setting Up a Server with a Create-React-App build process touch server.js //server for REST setup // Restful state transfer -transferring state to app from server. create-react-app is build in the 'client' folder.

 package.json